 “For consumers who are worried about embracing technology changes, and the older generation in particular, the answer is likely to lie in offering existing services in tandem with new.”
 SURVEY: Youngsters welcome hi-tech loyalty, but oldies are more reserved British consumers have a wide variety of attitudes to next generation loyalty programmes, a survey of 2,000 consumers carried out by market researcher Ipsos Mori for customer interactions specialist The Logic Group has found.

-Survey reports on consumer attitudes to next-gen loyalty
+The survey focused on attitudes to mobile loyalty programmes and to the use of social networks to target offers.
+There were mixed reactions across all ages to the concept of a mobile wallet.
 2012 será el año de la tecnología NFC con miles de aplicaciones ya en desarrollo en España.
 (DiarioTi.com Negocios Tic) La empresa española Gamma Solutions, especializada en ingeniería y soluciones de telecomunicaciones de vanguardia concluye en un estudio realizado para el sector que 2012 será el año clave para el desarrollo y asentamiento de la tecnología NFC en España.
-Para los próximos 12 meses se espera ya una penetración de NFC del 10% de los smartphones a nivel mundial.

-Fewer than 2% of consumers are “highly likely” to adopt NFC payments immediately after the technology is rolled out, according to UK-based research firm Datamonitor.
 The firm, in a recently published report, projected that another 12.2% of consumers have a medium likelihood of adopting NFC payments right after it’s introduced and more than 31% have only a low likelihood of using the technology for payments in the short term.
 The remainder of consumers–more than half–are considered “unlikely” to adopt NFC payments, said the firm.
 Except for consumers who are highly likely to embrace NFC payments, issuers, mobile-wallet providers and others introducing NFC payment services will need to offer incentives to consumers to encourage them to adopt the technology, and this adoption will likely take longer, said Datamonitor in its report, NFC Payments.

-NFC Brand Table lets food court customers order from their seats By Mike Clark • nfcworld.com • Published October 24th, 2011 • Last updated 24 October 2011, 20:46 “I set out to seek a method of portraying NFC in a fun, childish manner so it would be easily understood by everyone,” developer Stephen Davis has told NFC World.
+NFC Brand Table lets food court customers order from their seats.
+By Mike Clark • nfcworld.com • Published October 24th, 2011 • Last updated 24 October 2011, 20:46 “I set out to seek a method of portraying NFC in a fun, childish manner so it would be easily understood by everyone,” developer Stephen Davis has told NFC World.